One of the biggest challenges of thread management begins when the threads share non-const data

 Mutex stands for mutual exclusion.
 It ensures, that only one thread can access a critical section.

-The key difference to the first example are the lines 19 to 21.
-By invoking the methods coutMutex.lock() and coutMutex.unlock(), you define the exclusive section.
-This section can only be accessed by at most a single thread.
-The access to std::cout is synchronized and the mess becomes harmony.
+The key difference to the first example is lines 19 to 21.
+By invoking the methods coutMutex.lock() and coutMutex.unlock(); you define the exclusive section.
+This section can only be accessed by, at most, a single thread.
+The access to std::cout is synchronized, and the mess becomes harmonious.

 Mutexes have a lot of issues, which I will discuss in the next post.
 (Proofreader Alexey Elymanov)